⚠️ High Wind Warning through Sunday morning — Volunteer Day on Saturday has been cancelled for safety.

 In response, we are restoring vital habitat for threatened and endangered native birds, as well as migratory species, at the Lokowaka Pond complex in Hilo.

-According to the 2024 Pacific Birds Habitat Joint Venture Strategic Plan, Lokowaka is ranked the #1 wetland restoration priority on Hawaiʻi Island and the 11th most important statewide.
+According to the 2024 Pacific Birds Habitat Joint Venture Strategic Plan, Lokowaka is identified as the highest-priority wetland restoration site on Hawaiʻi Island and ranks 11th in importance statewide.

 In Hawaiʻi, loko iʻa—traditional fishponds—are ancestral technologies designed to function in harmony with estuarine systems, sustaining communities by enhancing the abundance of naturally available resources.